 She comes in search of Tír na nÓg, but finds only a decaying husk with all its unearthly insularity and none of its sublimity.
+It’s as if the mythological island has survived into the modern age, its supernatural power twisting and decaying, and the people who have settled on it have no way of understanding that this is what’s warping their lives.
 The halcyon other-world dreamt of by the Celts has become purgatory itself; a place of punishment presided over by a new, fatherly God.
 (Tellingly, some versions of the Oisín myth have the hero tell Saint Patrick his story before dying – the myth itself ushering in that which will replace it in the people’s collective consciousness.)
-A conception suggests itself of Craggy Island as a qlippothic artefact – the decaying ruin of a paradise which has sold its transcendence for the trappings of the modern age.
+A conception suggests itself of Craggy Island as a qlippothic artefact – the ruin of a paradise which has sold its transcendence for the trappings of a new world.

 Once Niamh learns that the island is not what she had dreamed, she doubles down on her initial scheme.
 Rather than simply find a home and become part of the local community, she seizes control of the parochial house – the very seat of the Church’s corrupt, patriarchal hold on the island – with plans to convert it into a recording studio, a symbol of the media and dawning revolutionary culture she embodies.
 A new Tír na nÓg, a secular feminist utopia with herself at its centre.
 The effect is to suggest a curiously cyclical view of history – she seeks to tear down the decaying idols of modernity and replace them with something older; rawer.
 The red-haired maiden of myth, disenchanted by her lover’s betrayal, returns at last.